Foundations

 THE COST OF DECISION LATENCY IN DEVELOPMENT →

-When decisions stall, cost, schedule, and accountability start slipping quietly.
+When decisions stall, cost, schedule, and accountability begin to drift.

 THE JOBSITE IS YOUR BALANCE SHEET →